rsb0/TDT4856-Gruppe-3---IT-Styring-Av-Lastebiler/README.md

 - [UUID](https://docs.python.org/3/library/uuid.html)

 ### Getting started
-This project requires, you need to have Python3 and pip installed on your machine.
+This project requires you need to have Python3 and pip installed on your machine.
 Easiest way to get it is by installing [Anaconda](https://www.anaconda.com/download).
 After you have done this, run the command below in cmd/termnial to install the remaining prerequisites.

 ```shell
 python -m pip install Flask